Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Introduction

 With a better understanding of the matter distributions and evolution in galaxies, tighter constraints on cosmology through time delay cosmography \citep{treu2016} can also be achieved.
 The flat $\Lambda$ Cold Dark Matter ($\Lambda$CDM) cosmological model is highly successful in explaining observables from the time of photon decoupling (at $z \approx$ 1100) to the present time \citep{planck2020}.
 According to this model, our Universe has a flat geometry and is expanding at an accelerating rate \citep{riess1998, perlmutter1999}.
 The inferred value for $H_0$ (the present-day expansion rate of the Universe, or the Hubble constant) from the \textit{Planck} CMB measurements is $67.4\pm 0.5$~km s$^{-1}$ Mpc$^{-1}$ \citep{planck2020}.
 In contrast, direct measurements of $H_0$ using cosmic distance ladders of Type Ia supernovae calibrated with Cepheids are higher by $\gtrsim 5\sigma$ \citep{riess2022,Abdalla22}.
 Thus, if this inconsistency is not due to systematic effects, then the $\Lambda$CDM model would require revisions \citep{valentino2021}.

-Competitive late-time $H_0$ constraints from time-delay cosmography can be achieved if the time delays can be measured precisely and the lensing potential can be modelled accurately, providing an independent method of measuring the Hubble constant \citep[e.g.,][]{treu2022,treu2023, birrer2024}.
-The mass-sheet degeneracy \citep{Falco1985,S+S13} is currently the main source of residual uncertainty in these measurements \citep{birrer2020}.
+Competitive late-time $H_0$ constraints from time-delay cosmography can be attained if the time delays can be measured precisely and the lensing potential can be modelled accurately, providing an independent method of measuring the Hubble constant \citep[e.g.,][]{treu2022,treu2023, birrer2024}.
+This is most commonly achieved by identifying and analyzing strongly lensed quasar systems \citep[e.g.,][]{lemon2018, lemon2022, sheu2024}, or more rarely using strongly lensed supernovae \citep[e.g.,][]{quimby2014, sheu2023, pascale2025}.
+The mass-sheet degeneracy \citep{Falco1985,S+S13}, however, is currently the main source of residual uncertainty in these measurements \citep{birrer2020}.
 Therefore, information about the lens mass profile, such as that obtained in this paper, is crucial to mitigate the mass-sheet degeneracy and tighten the constraints on $H_0$ \citep{birrer2020b}.

 In this Project Dinos\footnote{\url{https://www.projectdinos.com}} paper, we investigate the radial density profiles of the dark matter and baryons for a sample of elliptical lens galaxies at redshifts $0.1 < z < 0.9$.
 Our goal is to improve our understanding of the properties and evolution of massive elliptical galaxies.
 Specifically, we aim to constrain how the inner slope of the dark matter profile evolves with redshift, investigate correlations between dark and luminous matter density profiles with velocity dispersion, determine the normalization and gradient of the stellar mass-to-light ratio to study the stellar initial mass function, and test the consistency of the total matter surface density with a power-law profile.